 Cauldron supports running in docker containers for both local and remote workflows.
 There are 3 officially supported docker containers available at:

-- standard: Includes the Python 3.6 distribution in an Ubuntu environment.
+standard: Includes the Python 3.6+ distributions in an Ubuntu environment.

 In all three cases, Cauldron is pre-installed with dependencies and the default command for each container is to start the Cauldron kernel on the exposed port 5010.
 One of these containers can be pulled using the docker pull command:

 If you do not specify a specific tag, the latest standard image will be used.
 Once the image has been pulled, you can start a Cauldron kernel: